Download This Sample

-- Due to high consumption of food like rodents, they naturally control the number of rodents in the Arctic tundra environment.
+- Due to the high consumption of food like rodents, snowy owls naturally control the number of rodents in the Arctic tundra environment.

 - While males get whiter as they age, females retain their dark spots throughout their lives to camouflage for the next breeding season.

 Other Snowy Facts

 - Experts suggest that there are roughly 200,000 to 300,000 snowy owl living in the Arctic, of which almost half are located in North America.

 - Arctic foxes, wolves, and wild dogs are among their few predators.